 About Kornerupine - History and Introduction

-Kornerupine is a rare translucent to transparent gemstone named in honor of Andreas Nikolaus Kornerup (1857-1881), a Danish naturalist, artist and explorer.
+Kornerupine is a rare translucent to transparent gemstone named in honour of Andreas Nikolaus Kornerup (1857-1881), a Danish naturalist, artist and explorer.
 The magnesium aluminum borosilicate known as kornerupine was first described in 1887, after an initial non-gemmy deposit was discovered in Fiskernaes, Greenland.
 Gem-quality, cuttable material was discovered not long after.
 Kornerupine is typically yellowish green to green-brown in color, but it is also known to occur in other colors too, including blue, yellow, pink and white.